sahilsaxena21/Micorosoft_case_competition/README.md

 1) [Notebook](https://github.com/sahilsaxena21/case_competition_microsoft/blob/master/mmlspark_lightgbm_prototype.ipynb) for collecting the synthetic dataset and training a **LightGBM** classifer model
 2) [Notebook](https://github.com/sahilsaxena21/case_competition_microsoft/blob/master/lightgbm_prototype.ipynb) for deploying the model on **Azure Kubernetes Service**

 For demonstration purposes, our app uses a synthetic dataset adapted from the Criteo dataset.
 A sample of the dataset is as provided below.
-The dataset contains a record of historic customer purchases through the Best Buy mobile app, which is thought to be readily available in the organization's database.
-We then build a classification model to predict the **product category** that a customer shows the highest affinity towards.
+The synthetic dataset emulates a dataset of historic customer purchases made through the Best Buy mobile app.
+This dataset is thought to be readily available and accessible.
+We then build a classification model to predict the product category that a customer shows the highest affinity towards.

 | Customer ID | Customer Name  | Product Category  | Purchase Value  |
 | ---   | :-: | :-: | :-:  |